-Today I write about sparse recovery of “multidimensional” signal.
+Today I write about sparse recovery of “multidimensional” signals.
 With “multidimensional” I mean something like this: A one-dimensional signal is a vector while a two-dimensional signal is a matrix .
 Similarly, -dimensional signal is .
-Of course, images as two-dimensional signals, come time mind.
-Moreover, movies are three-dimensional, a hyperspectral 2D image (which has a whole spectrum attached to any pixel) is also three-dimensional), and time-dependent volume-data is four-dimensional.
+Of course, images as two-dimensional signals come time mind.
+Moreover, movies are three-dimensional, a hyperspectral 2D image (which has a whole spectrum attached to any pixel) is also three-dimensional, and time-dependent volume-data is four-dimensional.

 Multidimensional data is often a challenge due the large amount of data.
 While the size of the signals is usually not the problem it is more the size of the measurement matrices.
 In the context of compressed sensing or sparse recovery the signal is measured with a linear operator, i.e. one applies a number of linear functionals to the signal.
 In the -dimensional case this can be encoded as a matrix and this is where the trouble with the data comes in: If you have megapixel image (which is still quite small) the matrix has a million of columns and if you have a dense matrix, storage becomes an issue.

-One approach (which is indeed quite old) to tackle this problem is, to consider special measurement matrices: If the signal has a sparse structure is every slice, i.e. every vectors of the form where we fix all but the -th component, then the Kronecker product of measurement matrices for each dimension is the right thing.
+One approach (which is indeed quite old) to tackle this problem is, to consider special measurement matrices: If the signal has a sparse structure in every slice, i.e. every vector is of the form where we fix all but the -th component, then the Kronecker product of measurement matrices for each dimension is the right thing.

 The Kronecker product of two matrices and is the matrix

 This has a lot to do with the tensor product and you should read the Wikipedia entry.
 Moreover, it is numerically advantageous not to build the Kronecker product of dense matrices if you only want to apply it to a given signal.
 To see this, we introduce the vectorization operator which takes a matrix and stacks its columns into a tall column vector.
 For matrices and (of fitting sizes) it holds that